maedoc/nanoGPT/README.md

 ## acknowledgements

 All nanoGPT experiments are powered by GPUs on [Lambda labs](https://lambdalabs.com), my favorite Cloud GPU provider.
 Thank you Lambda labs for sponsoring nanoGPT!

+## maedoc's modifications

+### attention mechanisms

+I added few non-softmax attention thingies, as additional methods on `model.py::CausalSelfAttention`,

+- `mhsa_forward` implements linear self attention but in a sequence parallel and therefore quadratic in T
+- `lsa_forwad` implements linear self attention, with state matrix
+- `rkwv7` and `deltanet` and two variants of `lsa` that perform better by decaying the state matrix instead of continuing to add to it

+### removals

+I removed a lot of things from the original nanogpt since they aren't necessary for attention to get good perf for shakespeare char model:

+- MLP layers are gone
+- layer norms replaced by just z-score `(x - x.mean())/x.std()`
+- position encoding removed to make longer-than-context-length generation very easy

+the result performs reltively well while still being easy to train on small problems on CPU.

+### z-score

+The z-score is what happens inside a layer norm anyway, with some learnable scaling and offset, but it seems the latter isn't required.

+In the brain, this also evokes the notion of precision-weighted (i.e.
+`/x.std()`) prediction errors (`x - x.mean()`).
+Since this happens
+per token per head, the interpretation would be that the embedded per-head token is a kind of sample from a distribution?

+### tooling

+right now, this requires a pile of python, but small problems could train faster enough with a simple binary, similar to tools for CSV like xan.

+### layer parallelism

+when we consider putting the layers into brain regions, the layers evaluate in parallel. how do we do this?